Sympetrum vicinum

-Sympetrum vicinum, the yellow-legged meadowhawk or autumn meadowhawk, is a member of the Libellulidae family.
+Sympetrum vicinum, the Yellow-Legged Meadowhawk, is one of some fifteen North American species of autumn meadowhawk, which are dragonflies in the Libellulidae family.
 It grows to 26–35 mm long.

 Description

 Naiad

 This species has a small naiad, with a length of 12 to 15 mm.
 It is mottled green and brown in color.
 The abdomen has several large hooks along the top, and the last two abdominal segments have a single, large, rear-facing spine on each side.
 This species has bigger eyes than other members of the genus.

 Adult

 This is a small dragonfly, with a length of 30 to 35 mm.
 The wings are mostly clear but have a small patch of yellowish to orange clouding at the base of each hindwing.
 Mature males are brownish black on the face and thorax and have a red abdomen, while immature males have a yellow thorax and a yellowish brown abdomen.
 Females have a brown thorax and a brownish-red abdomen.
 As its common name implies, the legs of the adults are yellow.